Supplementary data: Ontario

 Topic: Increasing access to virtual care

-Title of image: Percentage of cancer patients and visits from rural/remote communities using virtual health appointments in 2019, stratified by service type
+Title of image: Percentage of appointments for cancer patients from rural/remote communities using virtual health, by appointment type

-Title of table: Percentage of cancer patients and visits from rural/remote communities using virtual health appointments in 2019, stratified by service type
+Title of image: Percentage of cancer patients from rural/remote communities using virtual health, by appointment type

 Topic: Increasing access to supportive care services